 I think by mid 2021, we should be deep in the recording studio recording a mix of original music.…not Holiday music.

 Q - How would you describe your eclectic sound?
-A - We're kinda rock punk meets off-road, country rock - meets Chesney & Thomas Rhett while hiking with Green Day who bumped into Violent Femmes, who were covering Red Hot Chilli Peppers with Paul McCartney while meeting Keith Urban & Bently & Paisley at the summit and Rock modern punk.
+A - We're kinda rock punk meets off-road country rock - a bit Chesney & Thomas Rhett mixed with Green Day and Violent Femmes, Red Hot Chilli Peppers, Paul McCartney and Keith Urban and Bently.

 Q - That all?!